How to Discipline Your Child Without Spanking

-I also strongly believe kids should understand what the consequences are for their actions.
-They need to understand why the undesired behavior is undesired.
-One very effective way to do this has them take care of their own messes.
+I also firmly believe kids should understand what the consequences are for their actions.
+They need to know why the undesired behavior is undesired.
+One very effective way to do this is to have them take care of their own messes.
 Some may be hesitant to have a three-year-old help, either thinking they are incapable or it's inappropriate, but don't underestimate them.
 If a child throws their food on the ground - make them wipe it up.
 If they stick stickers on the wall -make them pull them down, color on the walls - have them scrub for X amount of minutes.
 Then grab soft scrub and wash the wall (it always does the trick without wrecking the paint job.)

-The best example for this type of behavior is when the twin girls had just turned four, they stuck stickers all over their door.
+The best example of this type of behavior is when the twin girls had just turned four; they stuck stickers all over their door.
 They knew this was wrong since I had already told them not to do it the day before, and had just got done cleaning the door.
-So this time, I took both girls and told them they were responsible for pulling the stickers off since they put them on.
+So this time, I took both girls and said to them that they were responsible for pulling the stickers off since they put them on.
 Some may feel they were too young to make do this, but they were not.
 I let them work on it for four minutes since they were four at the time, then I stepped in and took over.
 But I did make them stay with me, to see how long it took me to clean up.
 They were not allowed to play in a different room.